fantpmas/hylia/src/posts/hanging-cabinet-finished.md

 ---

 Really like how the colours came out.
-Had to apply some wax to get the doors to slide better after the paint job.
+Had to apply some wax to get the doors to slide better after the paint job.​

 Took me a few holes to find the (wooden) stud (they are placed horizontally).